bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

 The HTML and CSS is in place now.
-And now that we\'ve got that in place, we can start thinking about how this little application is going to work.
+And now that we&apos;ve got that in place, we can start thinking about how this little application is going to work.

-Essentially, user\'s going to type in a name and a location, and provide a URL for a photo and a little bit of a description here.
+Essentially, user&apos;s going to type in a name and a location, and provide a URL for a photo and a little bit of a description here.
 And then that will get added, that card will get added to the list over here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->